-All reports of students missing from UAT housing, including both on and off-campus UAT housing (hereinafter "housing students"), shall be directed to the Student Services Office.
-Upon an official report of a missing housing student, the Student Services Office will conduct an investigation to determine whether the housing student is a missing person in accordance with this policy.
-A housing student will be deemed and is therefore determined to be a missing person if he or she has been missing for more than 24 hours, after the official report, without any known reason and contrary to known patterns of behavior.
+All reports of students missing from UAT housing, including both on and off-campus UAT housing (hereinafter "Residence Life"), shall be directed to the Student Services Office.
+Upon an official report of a missing Residence Life student, the Office of Campus Safety will conduct an investigation to determine whether the housing Residence Life student is a missing person in accordance with this policy.
+A Residence Life student will be deemed and is therefore determined to be a missing person if he or she has been missing for more than 24 hours, after the official report, without any known reason and contrary to known patterns of behavior.